Some dog owners are more than welcome to discover their dog is pregnant; for others, it's something they're completely unprepared for.

 You may notice an enlarged abdomen, enlarged teats, teats leaking milk, weight gain and changes in their behaviour and appetite.
 Dogs may even experience "morning sickness" in the same way pregnant people do.

-You may even wonder, “is there a dog pregnancy test?”, but pregnancy testing is best left to your vet.
-It can be very difficult to be certain your bitch is pregnant.
+Dog pregnancy testing is best left to your vet.
+It can be very difficult to be certain your pooch is pregnant.
 Abdominal palpation (a physical examination of the tummy using the hands) should be performed by your vet.
-Don’t attempt this yourself as you could damage the developing puppies and cause discomfort to your dog.
+Don't attempt this yourself, as you could damage the developing puppies and cause discomfort to your dog.

-Your vet can also perform an ultrasound scan around 3 - 4 weeks after the second mating.
-The scan will show if the bitch is pregnant, and whether the puppies are alive at the time of the scan.
-Specialist vets, with advanced scanning equipment and training, may be able to give more information if needed.
+Your vet can also perform a dog pregnancy ultrasound scan around 3-4 weeks after the second mating.
+The scan will show if they're pregnant, and whether the puppies are alive at the time of the scan.
+Specialist vets with advanced scanning equipment and training may be able to provide more information if needed.

-Sometimes bitches can develop a “phantom pregnancy” or pseudopregnancy.
-They’ll show nesting behaviour and may even show mammary development and produce some milk but aren’t pregnant.
+Sometimes bitches can develop a "phantom pregnancy" or pseudopregnancy.
+They'll show nesting behaviour, may even show mammary development, and produce some milk, but aren't pregnant.
 A phantom pregnancy will last 2-3 weeks.

 How Long Are Dogs Pregnant?

-The normal length of a dog pregnancy also known as the "gestation period" is 63 days - just over two months.
-But this can vary from 60 - 70 days, this variation in the length of pregnancy means it can be hard to accurately predict the due date.
+The normal length of a dog pregnancy, also known as your dog's "gestation period", is 63 days - just over two months.
+But this can range from 60 to 70 days; the variation in pregnancy length makes it hard to accurately predict the due date.

 What Are the Stages of Dog Pregnancy?

-During the early stages of your dog's pregnancy, the fertilised eggs are implanting in your dog’s womb.
-You’re unlikely to notice any signs of pregnancy at this early stage and it can require veterinary know-how to tell if a dog is pregnant.
+During the early stages of your dog's pregnancy, fertilised eggs are implanted in your dog's womb.
+You're unlikely to notice any signs of pregnancy at this stage, and it may take veterinary expertise to tell if a dog is pregnant.

-Between weeks 3 and 6 of pregnancy, the developing embryos are growing and turning into tiny puppies.
-From week 6 to week 9/10 the puppies continue to grow, and your dog’s body prepares for giving birth.
+Between weeks 3 and 6 of a dog's pregnancy, the developing embryos are growing and developing into tiny puppies.
+From week 6 to 9 or 10, the puppies continue to grow, and your dog's body prepares for giving birth.

 What to Feed a Pregnant Dog

-If your dog is on any medication, consult your vet to make sure it’s appropriate for her to continue while she’s pregnant.
-They’ll also be able to give you advice on worming and flea treatments while your dog is pregnant.
+If your dog is on any medication, contact your vet to make sure it's appropriate for her to continue taking her prescription while pregnant.
+They'll also be able to give you advice on worming and flea treatments through the gestation period.

 How to Prepare for Your Dog Giving Birth